-- · vote "FOR" the election of the nominee for director; or - "WITHHOLD" your vote for the nominee.
+- vote "FOR" the election of the nominee for director; - vote "AGAINST" the election of the nominee for director; or - "ABSTAIN" your vote for the nominee.

-Directors will be elected by a plurality of the votes cast at the Annual Meeting, meaning the two nominees who are properly nominated in accordance with our bylaws and receive the most "FOR" votes will be elected.
-Only votes cast "FOR" a nominee will be counted.
-An instruction to "WITHHOLD" authority to vote for one or more nominees will result in those nominees receiving fewer votes, but will not count as a vote against the nominees.
+Directors will be elected by a majority of the votes cast at the Annual Meeting, meaning each nominee who is properly nominated in accordance with our bylaws and receives more votes "FOR" the nominee than votes "AGAINST" the nominee will be elected.
+Only votes cast "FOR" or "AGAINST" a nominee will be counted.
+An instruction to "ABSTAIN" authority to vote for a nominee will not count as a vote "FOR" or "AGAINST" the nominee.
 Abstentions and broker non-votes will have no effect on the outcome of the election of directors.
 Because the election of directors is not a matter on which a broker, trustee or nominee is generally empowered to vote, broker non-votes are expected to exist in connection with this matter.

-Proposal 2: Ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016.
+Proposal 2: Ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017.

 You may vote "FOR" or "AGAINST" or abstain from voting.
-To ratify the selection by the audit committee of our board of directors of PricewaterhouseCoopers LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2016, the Company must receive a "FOR" vote from a majority of the votes cast affirmatively or negatively on Proposal 2 at the Annual Meeting.
+To ratify the selection by the audit committee of our board of directors of PricewaterhouseCoopers LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2017, the Company must receive a "FOR" vote from a majority of the votes cast affirmatively or negatively on Proposal 2 at the Annual Meeting.
 Abstentions and broker non-votes will not be counted "FOR" or "AGAINST" the proposal and will have no effect on the proposal.
 Because the ratification of the selection of the independent registered public accounting firm is a matter on which a broker, trustee or nominee is generally empowered to vote, no broker non-votes are expected to exist in connection with this matter.